-Unfortunately, not every human and animal gut has the right probiotics in it to carry out each of the stages this metabolism effectively and efficiently.
-Getting from raw flax to the desired enterolignans is a five (5)-step process.
+Getting from raw flax to the desired enterolignans is a multi-step process.
 The first step in the process is mechanical.
 Research shows that crushing and milling flaxseeds is key to obtaining the maximum amount of secoisolariciresinol disglucoside (SDG), the key ingredient in our flax-based lignan products, from the flax seeds.
-(Kuijsten, 2005
+(Kuijsten, 2005).

 Although less research has been done with HMR and some of the other lignans, all of them require metabolism by microbes in a process similar to that described above for flax-based lignans.
 (Note that HMR is not a precursor to ED but only for the EL enterolignan.)

 In addition, even healthy humans and animals will benefit from a healthy microbiome.
 Prebiotics, which are essentially food for the probiotics and other microbes, and probiotics (good bacteria) have been shown to . . .

 Steps 2 and 3:

 **L. salivarius and L. gasseri have both been shown to produce both ED and EL from SDG extract.
 [These should be incorporated into any probiotic that targets ED and EL production, and they are available from Scientific Living.]
 (Bravo, 2017)

 ***B. adolescentis has been shown to produce ED from lignan extracts.
 (Gaya, 2017.)
 However, I do not believe this is available commercially.
 Check the final list of probiotics against Table 1 to at least confirm SECO production.